Possession of a Weapon During the Commission of a Drug Crime Lawyer in NJ

 Also, let’s say a person breaks into another person’s home and steals their money.
 That same person is later convicted of burglary, trespass and theft.
 To be found guilty of burglary, an individual must unlawfully enter a premises with the intent to commit a crime inside.
 Thus, the burglary conviction already contains the trespass and theft offenses.
 Consequently, instead of punishing the defendant for all three offenses, the trespass and theft charge merge into the burglary conviction and the defendant is only sentenced for one offense.

 The idea behind concurrent sentences and merging charges is not to punish a person twice for a single episode or incident.
 However, for the drug and gun conviction, the statute specifically forbids the Court from entering a concurrent sentence or merging the charges.
 Why is that?
-Our lawmakers and elected officials have collectively decided that they do not want firearms intermingled with the commission of crimes.
+New Jersey lawmakers and elected officials have collectively decided that they do not want firearms intermingled with the commission of crimes.
 They want to extinguish the presence of guns and other weapons in relation to drug deals and terrifying certain classes of people.
 They feel that the presence of a weapon brings an extreme amount of fear and danger to the situation.
 As such, to accomplish their goal of removing weapons, they enacted a statute that forces Judges to impose severe punishments in the hopes of deterring others from committing such crimes.

 Nevertheless, the statute does not prohibit the prosecutor from dismissing the charge.
 Moreover, it certainly does not forbid the Court from dismissing a violation of N.J.S.A.
 2C:39-4.1 if a motion is filed by the Defense.
 Thus, if you are facing a drug and gun charge, it is vital that this particular offense be dismissed so you are not subjected to its harsh and mandatory sentencing provision.